 Key difference here is that the laptop compartment is close to the body.
 It is suspended above the bottom of the bag which means if you drop it, it doesn’t get damaged.

-Other key differences with the Novaya is that it is made of 100% waterproof materials, which includes a traditional cotton canvas that’s lined with PVC and waterproof zippers.
+It is made of 100% waterproof materials, which includes a traditional cotton canvas that’s lined with PVC and waterproof zippers.
 Other new features include an inner waterproof pouch for liquids.
 I also like the moulded EVA back plate which makes it comfortable for walking long distances.

 3.)
 Flylite. £20